Yaaa ! You found a remote job and now you’re scheduled for an interview.

 I gotta tell you, though: doing an online interview is a lot different than talking to someone you know on FaceTime (or whatever other app).
 All those weird feelings and queasies are there because – well – it’s still a job interview.
 Back in the days of my 9-5 Human Resource Generalist job, I had the pleasure of sitting-in on some online interviews.
 As someone on the “interviewer” side of the lens, I saw my share of no-no’s and needless distractions, as well as what made the interview go super smoothly.

 I’m going to share the obvious – and not so obvious – online interview survival tips with you.
 Let’s get to them.

 How To Do An Online Interview

 There’s more to an online interview than just sitting in front of your computer, booting up Skype, and answering a few questions.
-Even though I discovered that doing a job interview online had some similarities to the traditional interview process, it was my responsibility to set the scene.
+I’ve been through the process a few times and even though the questions asked in an online job interview are similar to what are thrown at you in a traditional interview, it is YOUR responsibility to set the scene.

 …Getting to know the company.
 Inside and out.
-I had to devour everything about the company and the job I was interviewing for.
+Devour everything about the company and the job your are interviewing for.

 Here’s how you can do it:

 - Browse their website (this should be a no-brainer)